nasa/MLMCPy/README.md

 # MLMCPy - **M**ulti-**L**evel **M**onte **C**arlo with **Py**thon

+## General
-Implementation of the Multi-Level Monte Carlo (MLMC) method in Python.
+MLMCPy is an open source implementation of the Multi-Level Monte Carlo (MLMC) method in Python.
+It was developed with ease of use in mind.

+## Dependencies
+MLMCPy is intended for use with Python 2.7.

+Required packages:
+- numpy
+- scipy

+Optional packages:
+- mpi4py (for using with mpirun)
+- pytest (for running unit tests)

+## Tests
+Well over one hundred tests are included to thoroughly test MLMCPy.

-Example usage:
+## Example usage

 ```python
 import numpy as np